 You may not agree with me, but a long time ago I realized that formalwear is really a costume for an adult.
 The fabrics may be costly and luxurious, and of course you want it to look great and flatter the wearer.
 But, do the inside seam finishes need to be perfect?
 I don’t think so.
 Particularly if you know it is something you will wear once or twice at most!

 Who hasn’t had that invitation to some event and decided to make something, only to be racing to the finish line the night before?
 I have, and I will bet others have as well.
 Call me “shallow,” but in this instance I try to perfect the outside and leave my lovely inside finishings for a tailored coat or jacket.
 Now you know my sewing secret!
 So fast formalwear sewing, who agrees with me?

 However, there is one subsection of formalwear where I would never apply the rush treatment – the bridal gown.
 It is something to treasure and deserves the best effort.

-Bluprint member Kaytel made this beautiful bridal gown for her daughter after taking the Bluprint classes The Couture Dress and Sewing With Silks: The Liberty Shirt.
+Craftsy member Kaytel made this beautiful bridal gown for her daughter after taking the Craftsy classes The Couture Dress and Sewing With Silks: The Liberty Shirt.
 We can see that every hour she spent was worth it in the end: It’s gorgeous!